saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_1_why_agents_fail_v3_1.md

 "I'm asking you to invest in the infrastructure those pilots needed to succeed," Sarah said.
 "The alternative is continuing to fail—spending millions more on agents that will never work on BI-era foundations that weren't designed to fulfill INPACT™ needs without augmentation."

-The CEO looked at Sarah for a long moment.
+Dr. Raj looked at Sarah for a long moment.
 "Ninety days," he said finally.
 "Weekly progress metrics.
 If we don't see measurable improvement in infrastructure readiness by week four, we're canceling all AI initiatives and you'll need to explain to the staff why Echo is pulling back while our competitors move forward."

 Sarah closed her laptop.
 Ninety days.
 Ten weeks to transform fifteen years of infrastructure decisions.
 She knew the first thing she needed to do: stop treating agents like a feature to add to existing systems and start building architecture that fulfilled INPACT™ needs.